achiurizo/consular/README.md

 #### MacCore ####

 Right now the Mac OS X Terminal tabs are created by invoking keystrokes which means there are limitations with the terminal being in focus during execution of these commands.
 Obviously the long term goal is to solve this issue as well but in all honesty, this solution works well enough most of the time.

 #### Fetching ####

 The fetch task only pulls off Github repositories at the moment(which is cool).
 Later on, this functionality will be extended to non github repository(probably later this week.)

+#### Settings and Captures ####

+This feature is currently only available in Mac OS X at the moment.

 Authors
 -------